stride3d/stride-docs/en/manual/game-studio/dedicated-editors/ui-editor/index.md

 ## UI library

 This list shows all available ui element templates.
-You can drag them into the **preview** or **visual tree** in order to add them to your UI page or library.
+You can drag them into the **Preview** or **Visual tree** in order to add them to your UI page or library.

 ![](media/ui-library.webp)